subshell/helm-charts/charts/sophora-metadata-supplier/alerting-runbook.md

 **Severity:** high

-**Summary:** The internal job queue of the Sophora Metadata Supplier exceeds a size of 1,000 entries for more than 10 minutes.
+**Summary:** The internal job queue of the Sophora Metadata Supplier exceeds a size of {{ .Values.prometheusRule.defaultRules.jobQueue.maxQueueSize }} entries for more than {{ .Values.prometheusRule.defaultRules.jobQueue.maxQueueTime }} minutes.

 **Remediation steps:**